muhdluqbz11-rgb/Mobile-Group-Project-2026/README.md

 1. Find main branch

-2. Press the small upside down triangle
+2. Press the small upside down triangle and press view all branch

 3. Look at the right top side there will be green button shown as "CREATE BRANCH"